SpoddyCoder/visualizing-music/README.md

-# Visaulizing Music using AI tools
+# Visualizing Music using AI tools
 This project contains code and notes for AI music video generation.
 Using my old songs as source inspiriation.